Submitting Your Electronic Thesis or Dissertation

 Manuscript Completion Forms.
 You must submit all required manuscript forms listed on the appropriate Electronic Master’s, MFA, or Doctoral Graduation Checklist to Graduate Studies.
 These forms are available at the Graduate Studies forms page, under the heading “Manuscript Forms and Procedures.”

 These forms may include the Information Cover Sheet form, the Certification of Final Form, the ETD Release form, the Title page (template).
 You may submit these forms as email attachments to firstname.lastname@example.org, or you may submit the hard copy manuscript forms to Graduate Studies—attn: Manuscript Coordinator.
 If you prefer to meet with the manuscript coordinator, arrange an appointment with Mayra Estrada (email@example.com).
 Please register at the UNM Digital Repository BEFORE submitting your manuscript forms to the Manuscript Coordinator.

-You must submit your thesis or dissertation electronically to the UNM Digital Repository; if you are a doctoral student submitting a dissertation, you must also submit your manuscript to the ProQuest/UMI Administrator-UNM.
+You must submit your thesis electronically to the UNM Digital Repository; if you are a doctoral student submitting a dissertation, you must also submit your manuscript to the ProQuest/UMI Administrator-UNM.